• /

 🛑 Blocked ducts feel like a wedge-shaped lump and often lead to mastitis if not resolved.
 They’re caused by clogs within the duct.

-⚪ Blebs are blockages at the surface of the nipple (they look like white or yellow pimples).
+Blebs are blockages at the surface of the nipple (they look like white or yellow pimples).
 They can make draining milk difficult and also lead to mastitis.

 You’re Not Alone.
 We’re Here to Help 💕

 Mastitis can feel isolating, painful, and incredibly overwhelming.
-But with the right care—and the right information—you can recover and feel like yourself again.
+However, with the right care—and the right information—you can recover and feel like yourself again.
 At Uplift Women’s Health Collective, we’re here to provide expert, compassionate support with a 24-hour appointment guarantee for mastitis.

 📞 Call us or click book now to book online—we’re here for you 💗